-An instance of the timer T1 is maintained per interface, and indicates the time after which an unacknowledged (re)start attempt will be repeated.
-A typical value might be 3 seconds.
+An instance of the timer T1 is maintained per interface and indicates the time after which an unacknowledged (re)start attempt will be repeated.
+A typical value is 3 seconds.

-An instance of the timer T2 is maintained for each LSP database (LSPDB) present in the system, i.e., for a Level 1/2 system, there will be an instance of the timer T2 for Level 1 and an instance for Level 2.
+An instance of the timer T2 is maintained for each LSP database (LSPDB) present in the system.
+For example, for a Level 1/2 system, there will be an instance of the timer T2 for Level 1 and an instance for Level 2.
 This is the maximum time that the system will wait for LSPDB synchronization.
-A typical value might be 60 seconds.
+A typical value is 60 seconds.

 A single instance of the timer T3 is maintained for the entire system.
 It indicates the time after which the router will declare that it has failed to achieve database synchronization (by setting the overload bit in its own LSP).
-This is initialized to 65535 seconds, but is set to the minimum of the remaining times of received IS-IS Hellos (IIHs) containing a restart TLV with the Restart Acknowledgement (RA) set and an indication that the neighbor has an adjacency in the "UP" state to the restarting router.
+This is initialized to 65535 seconds but is set to the minimum of the remaining times of received IIHs containing a Restart TLV with the Restart Acknowledgement (RA) set and an indication that the neighbor has an adjacency in the UP state to the restarting router.
+(See item a in Section 3.2.1.)